v74c63t/v74c63t/README.md

 # Hi there 👋

 ## About Me
 My name is Vanessa Tang and I recently graduated from UCI as a Computer Science major.
 I mainly have an interest in full stack development and backend development.
-I'm currently learning about React, Next.js, Tailwind, and Flutter.
+I'm currently learning about React, Next.js, and TailwindCSS.

 ## Stats
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=v74c63t&langs_count=7&theme=maroongold)